TangoSensory/NewsAPI/README.md

 # NewsAPI

+** NOT A PRODUCTION SYSTEM - Coded in a time-limited manner as part of a job application **

-An API wrapper for the Hacker News API
+An API wrapper for the Hacker News API.

 ## Instructions
 - Open HackerNewsAPI_sln in Visual Studio 2019 (or later).